 How "The Mindy Project" Won Me Over!

 1. It's different.
 Everything from the format to the lead character offers something unique.
-Mindy's lead character isn't quirky in that "look how QUIRKY our lead is, she's so quirky that she weighs 100 pounds, is pageant-beautiful and she falls down sometimes" way.
+Mindy's lead character isn't quirky in that "look how QUIRKY our lead is, she's so quirky that she weighs 100 pounds, is pageant-beautiful, and she falls down sometimes" way.

-I don't know about you, but I'm a little bit burned out on medical shows right now.
+I don't know about you, but I'm a little burned out on hospital shows right now.
 However, the true genius of them taking that risk is that it makes our leading lady highly intelligent.
-She's a doctor for crying out loud.
+She's a doctor.
 This brings balance to the force.
 A messy personal life?
 Sure.
-But don't write her off yet, she's a doctor, so we know she has the potential to pull it together.
+But don't write her off yet, because again...doctor.
+We know she has the potential to pull it together.

 The very beginning, the few lines right before the title faded onto the screen...kind of made me emotional.
-And there's a really interesting surprise ending to the episode that opens our leading lady up to some serious judgement from viewers.
+And there's a really interesting surprise ending to the episode that opens our leading lady up to some serious judgment from viewers.
 Like I said in point number one, a lot of shows fall into that trap of trying to make a "quirky" character but really just making them sickeningly perfect with a couple of cutesy habits.
 That's not quirky.
 That's sheltered.
 That's predictable.
 But like a good John Hughes movie, the really interesting bits of character development almost always center around dysfunction.
-I like that this show isn't going to back away from that.
+I like that this show isn't backing away from that.
+I'll definitely watch.

-But I also LOVED them, because as I mentioned at the beginning of this blog, they made me feel understood.
+But I also loved them, because as I mentioned at the beginning of this blog, they made me feel understood.
 Represented.
 Like there was hope for this total lame-o after all.
 And "The Mindy Project" is sort of like one of those books popped off the shelf and came to life.

-And that's a REALLY good thing.
+And that's a really good thing.
 I just hope the "funny stories by awkward women" boom doesn't end before I get my stuff together and figure out what to do with my stories.